dblstallion/s3eWwise/README.md

 On Android, make sure you have the Android SDK and NDK installed.
 These can be extracted anywhere on the drive.
 Make sure you have an environment variable called NDK_ROOT which points to the NDK installation folder.

+**Note**: As of 2013.1, Wwise is only compatible with the r8d version of the NDK.
+See the Wwise release notes for more details.

+**Note**:

-Double-click the s3eWwise_android.mkb file to launch the build.
+Double-click the s3eWwise_android_release.mkb file to launch the build.

 iOS
 ---

 The iOS extension must be built on a Mac.
 The easiest way to do this is to share the Marmalade/<version>/extensions folder and mount it on your Mac.
 Instructions to do this can be found in the [iOS EDK Guide](http://docs.madewithmarmalade.com/native/extensions/edkguides/iosedkguide.html)

+Make sure you have the Marmalade SDK installed on your Mac, along with all its dependencies.

 Build the extension in the terminal by navigating to the s3eWwise folder and running `mkb --arm --iphone s3eWwise_iphone.mkb`.
 The Wwise libraries will be copied to the appropriate locations and the build will run for debug and release.